-Proof: The problem is clearly in NP because we can always check that a given routing is survivable in polynomial time by successively removing links and checking for connectedness.
-To show that the problem is NP-complete we provide a simple transformation from the undirected two commodity integral flow problem ([19], p.
-217) to the survivable routing problem.
-Since the former is a known NP-complete problem, a polynomial time solution for the survivable routing problem would also give a polynomial time solution to the two commodity integral flow problem.
+Proof: The problem is clearly in clearly in NP because we can always check that a given routing is survivable in polynomial time by successively removing links and checking for connectedness.
+To show that the problem is NP complete we provide a simple transformation from the k-edge disjoint paths problem in undirected graphs to the survivable routing problem.
+Since the former is a known NP-complete problem [20], a polynomial time solution for the survivable routing problem would also give a polynomial time solution to the k -disjoint paths problem.